emf-creaf/medfate/README.md

 ## Package installation and documentation

-Package `medfate` can be found at [CRAN](https://cran.r-project.org/), but the version in this repository is very old.
-We recommend users to download and install the latest stable versions GitHub as follows (required packages `devtools` and `curl` should be installed/updated first):
+Package `medfate` can be found at [CRAN](https://cran.r-project.org/), where it is updated every few months.
+Users can also download and install the latest stable versions GitHub as follows (required packages `devtools` and `curl` should be installed/updated first):

 ``` r
 devtools::install_github("miquelcaceres/medfate")